 - Study Benthic Infauna.
-Develop a comprehensive update of the benthic sampling conducted as part of the 2006 MEP Technocal Report for Pleasant Bay to determine any changes in the impact of nutrient related stresses on the diversity or abundance of benthic infauna. - Study Intertidal Habitats.
+Develop a comprehensive update of the benthic sampling that was conducted as part of the 2006 MEP Technocal Report for Pleasant Bay to determine whether there have been any changes in the diversity or abundance of benthic infauna due to nutrient related stresses. - Study Intertidal Habitats.
 The Alliance will support work by ecologists and scientists from the Cape Cod National Seashore to develop a GIS mapping project of intertidal areas categorized by tidal regime, sediment type, and vegetative cover.
 This information should provide valuable information on the conditions and dynamics affecting shellfish habitat areas.
 (See also recommendation 3.8.4) - Continue to support studies to address species interactions based on a thorough examination of the causes and consequences of species populations and behaviors.